pvcnt/accio/docs/docs/commands/index.md

 * `-[no]color`: Enable or disable colored output.
 Defaults to true.

-The `ACCIO_USER` environment variable can be used to specify the actual user's name.
+The `ACCIO_USER` environment variable can be used to specify the actual user's name, which defaults to the current user's shell login.

 ## .acciorc configuration file
 Accio accepts many options.